 How do I become a Healthytarian?

 You become a healthytarian by making lifestyle changes in your personal life to reflect the guidelines that healthytarian promotes.
 The term is simply used to describe a certain way of living, thinking and eating.
 There is no club to join, no test to pass, and no fee to pay.
-If you feel the guidelines shared on this site resonate with you, your way of thinking and interacting with yourself, others, and our planet, then you may wish to use the term healthytarian to describe your lifestyle.
+If you feel the guidelines shared on this site resonate with you, your way of thinking and interacting with yourself, others, and our Earth, then you may wish to use the term healthytarian to describe your lifestyle.
 Anyone who feels a resonance to the values shared here is free to call or refer to themselves as a healthytarian or someone living the healthytarian lifestyle.

 How do I connect with other Healthytarians?